 Set in the Chicago music scene in the early ‘90s, when CDs were king, the Internet was a rumor, and your phone stayed home.

 If a growling stomach was grounds for justifiable homicide, Sallee would’ve left a row of dead boyfriends in her wake.
-You did not obstruct her path when hunger hit, when “starving” was a combination of stark raving, but money on the phone for a freelance writer trumps any situation short of home invasion.
+You did not obstruct her path when hunger hit, when “starving” was a combination of stark and raving.
+But money on the phone for a freelance writer trumps any situation short of home invasion.
 Sallee had on her coat and glared at Walt, in his home-only sweatpants, making the thumb-brushing-fingers sign.
 On the line was the editor of Soundz magazine, telling Walt about a new feature called “Underrated/Overrated,” where two critics take a side on the merits of the featured artist.
 The first one would be Guns N’ Roses.
-“Sounds like fun,” Walt said, as Sallee stomped her foot and walked away.
+“Sounds like fun,” Walt said, as Sallee sighed loudly and walked away.
 As he stepped out of his sweats, Walt discussed fee, deadline and word count with the editor and then, just before he was about to hang up, he remembered something.
 “Which side do you want me to take?”

 Ten minutes later, Sallee Bryant, 23 and gorgeous, and rock critic Walter Carmody, almost 20 years older, entered the Laizy Daizy Diner on Diversey Street to stares.
 “Long Tall Sallee,” as she was nicknamed as a star volleyball player in high school, was so much better looking than Walt that not only did it seem unlikely that they were a couple, but that she could be his daughter.
 She had the bone structure of a fashion model and his goatee gave him a chin.
 The gazes of astonishment never got old to Walt, who didn’t really know what this gorgeous creature saw in him either.